MerosCrypto/Meros/docs/RPC/Current/Transactions.md

   - `proof`     (int)
   - `argon`     (string)

+### `getUTXOs`

+`getUTXOs` replies with the addresses' UTXOs.
+It takes in one argument:
+- Address (string)

+The result is an array of objects, each as follows:
+- `hash`  (string)
+- `nonce` (int)

 ### `getBalance`

 `getBalance` replies with the balance of the specified address.
 It takes in one argument:
 - address (string)

 The result is a string of the balance.

+### `publishSend`

+`publishSend` parses the serialized Send, adds it to the local Transactions DAG, and if it's valid, publishes it.
+It takes in one argument.
+- Send (string)

+The result is a bool of if the transaction was successfully added.
+This will return true if the transaction is valid but already exists, yet it will NOT be published in that case.